-The Dundee Volunteering Fair will take place on Wednesday 19th February 2014, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.
+The Dundee Volunteering Fair took place on Wednesday 19th February 2014, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.

 Bethany Christian Trust

 Bethany Christian Trust supports 5,000 homeless and vulnerable people every year in Scotland to find, equip and maintain a home within their local community.

 As well as meeting housing needs, we provide support to individuals and families to help them tackle long-term homelessness problems including addictions, debt, lack of furniture, unemployment and social isolation.

 Volunteering with us can provide you with a wide range of opportunities from helping decorate a room to sleeping out over night and even distributing Christmas Trees!!!

 Bield Housing & Care

 Housing & care services for older people Scotland wide.
 Volunteering opportunities for befrienders, silver surfer tutors and social activity assistants.

 We are the only UK Charity supporting people who have Osteogenesis Imperfecta.
 (OI) We work closely with main NHS centres of excellence in the UK – Sheffield, Birmingham, London, Bristol and Glasgow.
 We fundraise for specialised wheelchairs and offer a free confidential support service and signposting help on all day to day issues such as genetics, benefit, education, work and travel.
 We also hold events and run Support Groups throughout the UK.